Onboard AWS Accounts

 Onboarding methods for AWS Accounts

-API (single account) Onboard a single subscription via API No
+REST API (single account) Onboard a single AWS account via API No

 Note: Deleting AWS accounts is not automatically synced.
 To remove AWS accounts from AlgoSec Cloud Enterprise after deletion in AWS, refer to Offboard AWS accounts from ACE.